OBOAcademy/obook/docs/tutorial/fhkb.md

 - Margaret has a sister Eileen;
 - Robert thus has the uncles John and Peter and an aunt Eileen.

 As we are tracing paths or ‘chains’ of objects and properties we should use sub-property chains as a solution for the aunts and uncles.
-We can make anhasUncleproperty as follows (see Figure 5.4):
+We can make an `hasUncle` property as follows (see Figure 5.4):

 ```
 ObjectProperty: hasUncle